iceberg12/Udacity_selfDrivingCarP3/README.md

 #### 3. Performance

 The final step was to run the simulator to see how well the car was driving around track one.
-To improve the driving behavior in these cases, I did some further fine tuning in the steering adjustment on left/right camera images.
+To improve the driving behavior in these cases, I did some further fine tuning in the steering adjustment on left/right camera images, and also the angle that define a good steering moment (changed from 0.1 to 0.15).
 The pre-processing like brightness, translation and croping ensured that the model was generalised for other scenarios.
 This generalisation was tested in the Track 2 which gave good results.

 ### Conclusion